 March 9, 2024 | 6 PM | Port Townsend, Washington

-She Tells Sea Tales is an evening of sea stories told by women mariners in support of maritime programming for women and girls.
+She Tells Sea Tales is an evening of sea stories told by women mariners in support of the Northwest Maritime Center and our maritime education programs centering women and girls.

 Experience an evening of real sea stories, told by the women mariners who have lived them, in this beloved sell-out event that connects women from across all waters.
 Hilarious and heartbreaking, raw and brutally honest, She Tells Sea Tales offers an intimate glimpse into the lives of women in the maritime industry.

 This live storytelling event provides a welcoming and safe space for all people who identify with the women’s community to share their unique connections to water.
 Folks of all gender identities are invited to attend.
-Ticket sales help support the Northwest Maritime Center’s women- and girls-centered educational maritime programs, including the Girls’ Boat Project.
-Learn more.
+Proceeds support the Northwest Maritime Center and our maritime education programs centering women and girls.
 Seating is first-come, first-served and tickets sell out quick, so get them while they last!

 Sign up for updates